mathewhtc/cats/wp-content/plugins/sz-google/readme.txt

 With this module you can insert widgets with photo galleries present on panoramio.
 You can select photos by user, group or tag.
 You can choose between different display layouts as photo, slideshow, list and photo_list with navigation menu.

-* <a href="https://wpitalyplus.com/sz-google/google-panoramio/">Demo online - Panoramio</a>

 **Google Panoramio Widgets:** In this plugin are available to google panoramio widgets that can be directly inserted on the sidebar of your website.
 All the configuration parameters can be found on the widget itself after you dragged to the sidebar that interests you.

 * `Widget google panoramio`

 **Google Panoramio Shortcodes:** The shortcode made ​​available to allow the insertion of the components of google translate in a post or on a page in wordpress.
-Each has shortcode of customization parameters that can be specified in the code itself, to know all the parameters available to read the official documentation.
+Each has shortcode of customization parameters that can be specified in the code itself.

 * `[sz-panoramio] ......: google panoramio photo widget`